 The results gave a generally positive evaluation, and the effectiveness of the Board of Directors is thus judged to be ensured.

-We recognized that there are ongoing issues identified in the results of the previous survey concerning taking into consideration the composition of the Board of directors (ratio of Inside Directors to Outside Directors, ensuring of diversity in gender and internationality) and officer training for the further improvement of functions of the Board of Directors.
+Some ongoing issues were identified in the results of the previous survey concerning the composition of the Board of Directors (ratio of Inside Directors to Outside Directors, ensuring of diversity in gender and internationality) and officer training for the further improvement of functions of the Board of Directors.
 We also identified new issues regarding support systems for Directors, such as coordination with the Internal Auditing Division.

 Outside Director, Audit & Supervisory Committee Member